Howard Lassoff: Career

-While living in Israel, Lassoff joined the Israel army and served in the Israeli Defense Forces for 18 months.
-He remained in the reserves until 1993.
-After retiring from his professional career, he returned to the Philadelphia area.
-He remained active in basketball, playing in local leagues.
+Death

 Lassoff died on February 7, 2013, at Lankenau Medical Center in Wynnewood, Pennsylvania.
 He was survived by his longtime partner, Beth Bressler, and two children, Alex, a soldier in the US Army, and Josh, an aspiring musician and college student.
 Also surviving him were his grandson Avi, as well as his parents Hilda and Irv Lassoff, sister Debbie, his two brothers Barry and Louis, and many nieces and nephews.